Jmtaylor26/Python-portfolio/README.md

 url that displays a place for the user to visit.
 - This project taught me how to implement links and lists into my code.

+**#Project 7: Dog Breeds**
+This project allows the user to select a dog breed and then tells you the dogs size (Tiny, Small, Medium, Large).
+- This project taught me how to use a list and assign value to the items in the list.